Jacques de Bernonville

-Count Jacques Charles Noel Dugé de Bernonville (December 20, 1897 – April 26, 1972) was a French collaborationist and senior police officer in the Milice of the Vichy regime in France.
-He was known to hunt down and execute resistance fighters during World War II, as well as for his participation in anti-semitic programs, including the deportation of French Jews to Drancy and extermination camps.
-After his escape from France, he was convicted of war crimes and condemned to death.
+Count Jacques Charles Noel Dugé de Bernonville (20 December 1897 – 26 April 1972) was a French collaborationist and senior police officer in the Milice of the Vichy regime in France.
+He was known to hunt down and execute resistance fighters during World War II, as well as for his participation in antisemitic programs, including the deportation of French Jews to Drancy and extermination camps.
+After his escape from France, he was convicted in absentia of war crimes and sentenced to death.

 He was aided in entering Quebec, Canada in 1946 by leading Catholics of the province.
 In 1948, his true identity was discovered by immigration officials, who instituted deportation proceedings.
-Count de Bernonville fled to Rio de Janeiro, Brazil, where he lived for the rest of his life.
+De Bernonville fled to Rio de Janeiro, Brazil, where he lived for the rest of his life.
 In 1957, the Supreme Court of Brazil refused to approve an extradition order.
 He was murdered by asphyxiation in 1972 by his servant's son.

 Early life and education

 Count Jacques Dugé de Bernonville was born in Paris to an aristocratic family and educated in Jesuit schools.
-He became aligned with conservative political groups.
+He became aligned with reactionary political groups.

 Career

 In 1938, he was imprisoned for several months, charged with having taken part in the conspiracy of La Cagoule, a far right terrorist group.
 He was released because of lack of proof.

 Following the 1940 defeat of France against Nazi Germany, Jacques de Bernonville joined the Vichy government.
 In 1943 he was appointed as a commander of the collaborationist Milice, the Vichy police.
 Working in conjunction with the head of the Milice Joseph Darnand, de Bernonville hunted down members of the French Resistance.
 They were almost always summarily executed.

-As a right-hand man to Klaus Barbie (later convicted for crimes against humanity), de Bernonville participated in the establishment and enforcement of the Vichy regime's program of anti-Semitic policies.
+As a right-hand man to Klaus Barbie (later convicted for crimes against humanity), de Bernonville participated in the establishment and enforcement of the Vichy regime's program of antisemitic policies.
 They carried out the deportation of thousands of French Jews, refugee Jews and other "undesirables" to the Drancy deportation camp en route to Auschwitz and other German extermination camps.